zzhangjii/learning-library/LabGuide300.md

   ```

 - The sample will create a secret named `domainUID-weblogic-credentials` where the `domainUID` is replaced
 with the value you provided.
-For example, the command above would create a secret named
+  For example, the command above would create a secret named `sample-domain1-weblogic-credentials`.
-`sample-domain1-weblogic-credentials`.

-- Create a new image with a domain home by running the [`create-domain`](../kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/create-domain.sh) script.
-Follow the directions in the [README](../kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md) file,
-including:

-    - Copying the sample `kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/create-domain-inputs.yaml` file and updating your copy with the `domainUID` (`sample-domain1`),
-domain namespace (`sample-domain1-ns`), and the `domainHomeImageBase` (`store/oracle/weblogic:12.2.1.3`).
+- Edit the sample `kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/create-domain-inputs.yaml` file and update your  `domainUID` (`sample-domain1`), domain namespace (`sample-domain1-ns`), and the `domainHomeImageBase` (`store/oracle/weblogic:12.2.1.3`).

-    - Setting `weblogicCredentialsSecretName` to the name of the secret containing the WebLogic credentials, in this case, `sample-domain1-weblogic-credentials`.
+- Setting `weblogicCredentialsSecretName` to the name of the secret containing the WebLogic credentials, in this case `sample-domain1-weblogic-credentials`.

 - Leaving the `image` empty unless you need to tag the new image that the script builds to a different name.
+Here the image name has to be `iad.ocir.io/wark2018/domain-home-in-image:12.2.1.3`

 **NOTE**: If you set the `domainHomeImageBuildPath` property to `./docker-images/OracleWebLogic/samples/12213-domain-home-in-image-wdt`, make sure that your `JAVA_HOME` is set to a Java JDK version 1.8 or later.

-For example, assuming you named your copy `my-inputs.yaml`:
+For example:
   ```
 $ cd kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image
-$ ./create-domain.sh -i my-inputs.yaml -o /some/output/directory -u weblogic -p welcome1 -e
+$ ./create-domain.sh -i create-domain-inputs.yaml -o /some/output/directory -u weblogic -p welcome1 -e
   ```

 You need to provide the WebLogic administration user name and password in the `-u` and `-p` options